-Health Reports in Canada says that an estimated 54% of Canadians aged 40 to 79 (8.2 million) have at least a mild hearing loss in the high-frequency range based on audiometric testing, with approximately 93% of adults in the 70-to-79-year age group and 38% in the 40-to-59-year age group experiencing some level of an unperceived hearing loss.
+Health Reports in Canada says that an estimated 54% of Canadians aged 40 to 79 (8.2 million) have at least a mild hearing loss in the high-frequency range based on audiometric testing.
+This extends to approximately 93% of adults in the 70-to-79-year age group experiencing some level of an unperceived hearing loss.

 Hearing loss comes on slowly, which means that family, friends and co-workers are likely to recognize it before you do.

 Their caring advice, though it might be frustrating to hear, is meant to help guide you toward making a decision that will not only result in better hearing health but also improve your quality of life.

 The hard reality is that the only way to know the truth about whether or not you have a hearing loss is through regular non-invasive hearing assessments.

 However, many people put off hearing tests in spite of the fact that leaving your hearing challenges untreated does extensive damage and leads to a more advanced level of hearing loss.